 DEFINITION OF SLOW ROLL IN POKER

-There are a few different meanings of “slow roll”, so to help clarify its definitions, here are the three possibilities:
+There are a few different meanings of “slow roll”.
+So, to help clarify its definitions, here are the three possibilities:

 - (1b) mis-declares or underrepresents their hand at showdown, and then

-WHY SLOW ROLL SO BAD
+WHY SLOW ROLLING IS SO BAD

-Slow rolling is so terrible because it contradicts acceptable poker etiquette, which states that you should flip over your hand immediately if you have the winning hand and/or if it’s your turn to show your cards at showdown.
+Slow rolling is so terrible because it contradicts acceptable poker etiquette.
+You should flip over your hand immediately if you have the winning hand.
+You should also do so and/or if it’s your turn to show your cards at showdown.

 Furthermore, slow rolling isn’t going to gain you any friends at the table.
 In fact, it will probably end up hurting you more than your slow roll victim.